 Rules and regulations differ by state and by country.
 Any sort of crossbow hunting is illegal in the UK whereas in the USA you’ll find that some states have a minimum stock size and draw weight requirement for hunting with a crossbow.
 We can’t list the laws for all states but there’s a useful resource over at wheretuhunt.org that should send you in the right direction.

-This is a good looking pistol crossbow is made from plastic and aluminium.The gold accentuation on the cocking mechanism look pretty nice in our opinion.
-It isn't going to be ideal for people wanting to keep a stealth profile however as that gold is reflective.
-Assembly can be a little tricky and if you aren't experienced with stringing recurve bows you might need a friend to help.
+This is a good looking pistol crossbow is made from plastic and aluminium.The cocking mechanism looks pretty nice in our opinion.
+Assembly can be a little tricky and if you aren’t experienced with stringing recurve bows you might need a friend to help.

 - Auto engaging safety when cocked